vincmazet/bip/_sources/restoration/denoising.md

 $$

-For additive noise, another measure exists: the peak signal-to-noise ratio (PSNR) is the ratio of the squared dynamics of the noisy image (difference between maximum intensity and minimum intensity) to the power of the noise:
+For additive noise, another measure exists: the peak signal-to-noise ratio (PSNR) is the ratio of the squared dynamics of the non-noisy image (difference between maximum intensity and minimum intensity) to the power of the noise:

 $$